Max-Vassilev/MouseCamTracker/README.md

   - **Captures Image**: Takes a snapshot from the connected webcam and saves the image.
 - **Data Storage**: Stores mouse coordinates and image paths in an SQLite database.

-## Setup and Running the Project on Windows
+## How to Setup and Run the Project on Windows

 ### 1. Clone the repository